 VideoCleaner is FREE forensic video enhancement and tamper detection software created for law enforcement, and now available to everyone.
-Use any Windows computer to process digital images and nearly any video, including some proprietary formats, and VdeoCleaner includes a screen capture tool for everything else.
+Use any Windows computer to process digital images and nearly any compressed video, including some proprietary formats, and VideoCleaner includes a screen capture tool for everything else.
+Advanced compression algorithms support best evidence at minimal file sizes.

 Adjust a few real-time sliders to brighten poorly lit scenes, improve facial clarity, recover license plates, change viewing perspective, reverse lens distortion, stabilize camera motion, and so much more.
 Faint movements (e.g. weapon or person), distant color changes (e.g. fire origin or traffic signal), and small details become obvious.